bteger508/secure-sms-chat-plugin/Documentation/Development.md

   `<PackageReference Include="Microsoft.EntityFrameworkCore.Tools" Version="3.1.21">`
 - Optional: verify in SQL Server Management Studio that the messages and conversations table got added to the database.
 - potential errors likely reference a path error:
   - make sure you are pointing to the correct file, calling from the correct directory, or type cases are correct
+  - in Visual Studio another thing to check is the configuration of the Connected Services accessed either at the top of the project directory or 'Project' of the toolbar and select 'Manage connected services'

 To run the API:
       -- cd into <local repository>/SignalRChat